cvano/cvano/README.md

 # Hello, I'm Clay!
   I'm a rising senior Computer Science student at the University of Michigan.
 Go Blue! 〽️🏆

-  This Summer, I am a Software Engineer Intern at Raymond James & Associates!
+  This Summer, I was a Software Engineer Intern at Raymond James.

-  In Summer 2023, I was a Software Development Intern at United Wholesale Mortgage.
+  In Summer 2023, I was a Software Engineer Intern at United Wholesale Mortgage.

 ## About Me